Japhetism/scratchpay-assessment/README.md

 ## Clinic Responses

-The clinic response payload from the endpoint is modified to have uniform responses irrespective of the clinic, the clinic response has the following entities;
+The clinic response payload from the endpoint is modified to have uniform responses irrespective of the clinic provider, the clinic response has the following entities;
 - provider: the clinic provider name [ex: "Dental Clinic" or "Vet Clinic"]
 - name: the clinic name [ex: "Good Health Home"]
 - state: the state location of the clinic [ex: "California"]
 - stateCode: the state code location of the clinic [ex: "CA"]
 - availability: the opening and closing time of the clinic [ex: from: 09:00, to: 20:00]

+The clinics response payload is default to page size of 10.
+Pagination was implemented incase of large datasets.

 ## Clinic Query Params